linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+## Changes in 3.2.9
+	Removed old code from the FineAdjust Update function which was causing an exception Reduced height of popup menu
+	Fixed bug where clicking on the symmetry sprite (the one which changes the angle snap degrees) when the angle was zero would not allow surface attachments to anything other than the +z axis:
+		"I can place the battery only on the +z axis of the structure.
+I cannot place it on -z, +x, -x"

 ## Changes in 3.2.8
 	Added code from Fwiffo to fix bug where changing the angle snap while in rotate mode would not affect the rotate gizmo Added code from Fwiffo for Rapid Zoom